bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/archive.md

 Dallus' project, being followed up by his son after his sudden death in October 2037.

-The MOXYPAK is also mentioned to have saved a lot of lives by [Rebecca](../characters/rebecca) in her [2036 Grumblr post](../for-sof/grumblr2).
+The MOXYPAK is also mentioned to have saved a lot of lives by [Rebecca](../characters/rebecca) in her [November 2027 Grumblr post](../for-sof/grumblr2).
 Interestingly, an unknown journalist accuses Victor Carmine of using Arc/Hive's seemingly well-intended inventions with malice in [a reconstructed interview](../for-sof/carmine_interview).
 The device also seems present with a little girl in the music video for [Top 10 Statues](../music/song-top10).